Use this guide to understand why EDI software is critical to the supply chain and learn every EDI transaction code by industry.

 EDI is a proven technology that powers many of the complex and modern business processes that we take for granted every day:

-- Invoice – An electronic version of a document that a vendor sends to a buyer indicating how much is owed for goods and/or services.
+3. EDI 810 Invoice – An electronic version of a document that a vendor sends to a buyer indicating how much is owed for goods and/or services.
 Usually, it is sent in response to a purchase order, which is a request for payment once the goods or services have shipped.
 They typically contain shipping details, payment terms, information on the goods, and/or services.

-The Criticality of Modern EDI
+The Advancement of Modern EDI

 To best leverage EDI as a component of a comprehensive B2B integration strategy, a flexible and versatile integration framework that enables B2B ecosystem engagement with EDI capabilities is essential.
 Further, EDI can no longer be considered as a standalone use case in addressing the expansive demands necessitated when participating in B2B.
 Other considerations such as protocol depth, application and business connectors, APIs, and governance and security functionality need also be included.